UNICORE-EU/server-bundle/README-UPDATE.txt

    The TSI REQUIRES PYTHON 3

 ***
 ***  Update notes from 8.0.x
 ***

+1) If you still run 8.0.x, note that the logging configuration format and setup in the startup.properties have changed.
 Please update the logging configurations (logging.properties) to log4j/2 syntax.
 You can use the example files in the distribution as starting points.
+Check the startup.properties file(s) and compare them to the new versions!

-Newer versions of the TSI require Python3.
+2) Newer versions of the TSI require Python3.
 If updating TSI files, make sure to use Python3 to run.